Your Psychology Today profile

 How Psychology Today actually works

 Most therapists treat PT like a phone book listing.
 Fill in your name, check some boxes, write a paragraph, done.
-But PT has a search algorithm, and understanding it is the difference between page 1 and page 5 in your area.
+But PT appears to use profile fields, specialties, location, and copy relevance to decide what gets surfaced.
+You cannot control the whole system, but you can make the profile clearer.

 Headline character count matters for mobile